dribnet/mrhyde/README.md

 ## Getting Started

-To use strokes from your ClojureScript project, add this dependency to your `project.clj`:
+To use mrhyde from your ClojureScript project, add this dependency to your `project.clj`:

     [net.drib/mrhyde "0.5.0"]